 The next event is the moving of the royal regalia from Buckingham Palace to the Palace of Westminster ahead of The Queen.
 This includes the Imperial State Crown which she will wear and other state regalia which are carried before Her Majesty.
 These include the cap of maintenance, originally the lining for a crown given as a gift from Pope and the sword of state, made for Charles II and carried to symbolise Justice and Mercy.

 The crown is then taken to the Robing Room in Parliament where it remains until The Queen arrives.

-Next is the arrival of The Queen and Duke of Edinburgh, who usually travel in the Australian State Coach.
+Next is the arrival of The Queen and Duke of Edinburgh, who usually travel in the Australian State Coach (though more recently the Britannia state coach now).
 Her Majesty, wearing the George IV State Diadem, will take the 12-minute journey from Buckingham Palace to Westminster escorted by the Household Cavalry.
 Upon arrival, she will be greeted by the first fanfare from the State Trumpeters at the entrance and the Royal Standard will be raised above the Palace of Westminster to signal The Queen is in residence.

 Her Majesty and Prince Philip will then process to the Robing Room where The Queen will put on the crown and the Robe of State before emerging to another fanfare to process to the House of Lords to read the speech.
 As they do, they will pass a detachment of the Household Cavalry lining the staircase (known as the staircase party), the Household Cavalry are the only troops allowed to draw swords in the Houses of Parliament.